django-cms/django-cms-mgmt/tech-committee/tasks-and-decisions-log.md

 8. Review approve and post the meeting notes

 #### Tasks & Initiatives
+- [ ] Announce Testing & QA Contribution Program for service providers (Nicolai)
+- [ ] Nicolai to organize design / ux direction
+- [ ] set up testing log (google spreadsheet?)
+(Nicolai)
+- [ ] Create a survey for the project template workgroup (Nicolai & Victor)
+- [ ] Enhance contributing guidelines based on jazzband.co (Nicolai help to provide clear instructions)
+- [ ] Django CMS 4.0 Quickstart project working branch (Andrew)
+- [ ] Have a workgroup django filer call to discuss django-parler and "upload empty files" (Jacob)
+- [ ] Present the PR's about MenuRenderer & ModalDialog to PR Review (Unknown owner??)
+- [ ] Vinit to test Dash and to present results
+- [ ] Provide demo pictures for django filer (all who is all?)
+- [ ] Test CMS with django-filer https://pypi.org/project/django-filer/2.1rc3/ (all)
 - [x] Django CMS Demo - fix the deployment (Victor & Angelo)
+- [ ] Shall djangocms-admin-style be mandatory?
+We don't use and need it, but this can cause issues.
+Requires some research (Jacob)
+- [ ] Create communication about first v4 milestone to cause buzz (Nicolai)
+- [ ] django-treebeard 4.5.1 fix released in 3.7 and 3.8

 ## 26.02.2021